Chennai Central railway station

-Puratchi Thalaivar Dr. M.G.
-Ramachandran Central Railway Station, commonly known as Chennai Central (station code: MAS), is the main railway terminus in the city of Chennai, Tamil Nadu, India.
+Chennai Central (officially Puratchi Thalaivar Dr. M.G.
+Ramachandran Central Railway Station, formerly Madras Central) (station code: MAS), is an NSG–1 category Indian railway station in the Chennai railway division of Southern Railway zone.
+It is the main railway terminus in the city of Chennai, Tamil Nadu, India.
 It is the busiest railway station in South India and one of the most important hubs in the country.
-It is connected to Moore Market Complex railway station, Puratchi Thalaivar Dr. M.G.
-Ramachandran Central metro station, Chennai Park railway station, and Chennai Park Town railway station.
+It is connected to Moore Market Complex railway station, Chennai Central metro station, Chennai Park railway station, and Chennai Park Town railway station.
 It is about 1.8 km from the Chennai Egmore railway station.
-The terminus connects the city to northern India, including Kolkata, Mumbai, and New Delhi and all the different parts of India.
+The terminus connects the city to major cities of India, including Bangalore, Kolkata, Mumbai, and New Delhi, and different parts of India.

 The century-old building of the railway station, designed by architect George Harding, is one of the most prominent landmarks in Chennai.
 The station is also a main hub for the Chennai Suburban Railway system.
 It lies adjacent to the current headquarters of the Southern Railway and the Ripon Building.
 During the British Raj, the station served as the gateway to South India, and the station is still used as a landmark for the city and the state.

-The station was renamed twice: first to reflect the name change of the city from Madras to Chennai in 1996, it was renamed from Madras Central to Chennai Central, and then to honour the AIADMK founder and the former chief minister of Tamil Nadu M. G. Ramachandran, it was renamed as Puratchi Thalaivar Dr. M.G.
+The station was renamed twice: first to reflect the name change of the city from Madras to Chennai in 1998, it was renamed from Madras Central to Chennai Central, and then to honour the AIADMK founder and the former chief minister of Tamil Nadu M. G. Ramachandran, it was renamed as Puratchi Thalaivar Dr. M.G.
 Ramachandran Central Railway Station on 5 April 2019.

 About 550,000 passengers use the terminus every day, making it the busiest railway station in South India.
 Along with Chennai Egmore and Coimbatore Junction, the Puratchi Thalaivar Dr. M.G.
 Ramachandran Central is among the most profitable stations of the Southern Railway.
 As per a report published in 2007 by the Indian Railways, Puratchi Thalaivar Dr. M.G.
 Ramachandran Central and Secunderabad Junction were awarded 183 points out of a maximum of 300 for cleanliness, the highest in the country.